 9. Will the cost of the product increase when my contract comes up for renewal?

 The answer is probably yes, your contract may be more expensive, especially if it’s been 3 years.
 What you’re looking for here is transparency and honesty from your parent app provider and some assurances that this won’t be a wildly disproportionate increase.

 10. Is there flexibility to build my own package of products?

 A good parent app provider will have a suite of integrated products.
-While you may just be looking for a school app with parent communication and club management, for now, you may want to add cashless payments and meal management later.
+For now, you may just be looking for a school app with parent communication and club management.
+But you may want to add cashless payments and meal management later.
 Be sure to check that you’re able to build a bespoke package that’s best designed to suit your needs and help you stay on top of your budget.

 11. Does the app facilitate system permissions?